Addition systems

 • Fresh Catalyst Addition System (CAS), up to 120t capacity or 4t day hopper design.

-• Multi-Compartment Addition System containing three separate compartments (MC3).
+• Multi-Compartment Addition System (MC3), containing three separate compartments.

 Gases vent from the collection vessel through a Sintered Metal Filter (SMF) and the vessel pressure is regulated by a valve on the clean side of SMF thus eliminating erosion.

 Most existing FCC Catalyst Withdrawal Systems are very basic with simple manual control by gate valve and manual carrier air adjustment.
 High temperatures and poor velocity control result in high erosion rates of valves and lines resulting in frequent maintenance being required with the subsequent risk of hot catalyst spills.
-Erosion of the throttling device for controlling withdrawal rate is completely eliminated with the Johnson Matthey Catalyst Withdrawal System by a pressure balance design allowing the use of a simple on/off Everlasting valve.
+Erosion of the throttling device for controlling withdrawal rate is completely eliminated with the Johnson Matthey Catalyst Withdrawal System by a pressure balance design.

 Fabrication certification and qualifications